citp/privacy-policy-historical/p/pa/paj/pajamasmedia.com.md

-> *The following text is extracted and transformed from the pajamasmedia.com privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217030237id_/http%3A//pajamasmedia.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pajamasmedia.com privacy policy that was archived on 2009-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090616180454id_/http%3A//pajamasmedia.com/privacy-policy) for the most accurate reproduction.*

 # Pajamas Media » Privacy Policy

-Support Pajamas Media; Visit Our Advertisers

 ## Privacy Policy

 **Overview**

-PAJAMAS MEDIA is committed to protecting the privacy of [Internet users](https://web.archive.org/web/20081217030237id_/http://pajamasmedia.com/privacy-policy/void\(0\)).
-Our readers’ privacy and confidentiality is of the [utmost importance](https://web.archive.org/web/20081217030237id_/http://pajamasmedia.com/privacy-policy/void\(0\)) to us, our Contributors and our advertiser clients.
+PAJAMAS MEDIA is committed to protecting the privacy of [Internet users](https://web.archive.org/web/20090616180454id_/http://pajamasmedia.com/privacy-policy/void\(0\)).
+Our readers’ privacy and confidentiality is of the [utmost importance](https://web.archive.org/web/20090616180454id_/http://pajamasmedia.com/privacy-policy/void\(0\)) to us, our Contributors and our advertiser clients.
 Our reputation and integrity is directly related to how we serve you, our readers, and protect your privacy.
 At the end of this policy we have provided contact information, should you have any additional questions.

 **Applicability of Policy**